 Once records are sent through FedEx, VR Staff must email all FedEx tracking numbers to claimant.files@twc.texas.gov on the day the records are picked up by FedEx.

 TWC Records Management Center (RMC) staff will confirm the receipt of the records by notifying the VR staff member who submitted the tracking numbers once the shipment is received at TWC RMC.
-If VR Staff have not received the confirmation that the shipment has arrived to TWC RMC within 3 weeks , VR Staff will email claimant.files@twc.texas.gov to coordinate follow up with FedEx.
+If VR Staff have not received the confirmation that the shipment has arrived to TWC RMC within 3 business days of the expected delivery date, VR Staff will email claimant.files@twc.texas.gov to coordinate follow up with FedEx.

+Once the shipment has been received by RMC, staff may ship any additional boxes following procedures outlined in this chapter refer to D-307: Processing Closed Case Files.

 Field office staff will need to determine the supplies needed for shipping the files and coordinate with the third-party shipping vendor.